Criminal Defense for Non-Citizens

 - Shoplifting and theft;

-Minnesota Defense Attorney Thomas Gallagher has represented non-citizen clients from the following groups:
+Minnesota Defense Attorney Thomas Gallagher has represented non-citizen clients from these groups, so far:

-Question about avoiding immigration consequences by defending a Minnesota criminal charge?
-You can call Minneapolis Criminal Lawyer Thomas Gallagher at 612 333-1500
+Question about defending a criminal charge to avoid immigration consequences?
+Call Minneapolis Criminal Lawyer Thomas Gallagher at 612 333-1500